Join Here | Log In

 This gene affects plasma lipoprotein levels, including triglyceride levels, as well as levels of certain gut bacteria.
 Several SNPs in this gene have associations with triglyceride levels and obesity risk.

-An April 2016 twin study looked at metabolic syndrome (including weight) and found that rs651821 was associated with metabolic syndrome (MetS).
+An April 2016 twin study looked at metabolic syndrome, the gut microbiome, and genetics.
+They found that rs651821, a SNP in the APOA5 gene, influenced the risk of metabolic syndrome.
 The study results found that metabolic syndrome was more common in those with the C allele, and for each C allele, there was an average increase in triglycerides of 24.65 mg/dL.
 In looking at the gut microbiome, the study found that those with the minor allele (C) had fewer Bifidobacterium regardless of their MetS status.
 Bifidobacterium species have links (in this study and in others) to lower BMI and better overall health.[ref]

 MYD88 gene: